learn-co-curriculum/dsc-correlation-covariance/README.md

 ## Summary
-In this lesson, you learned how to compute the variance of variables as a measure of deviation from the mean.
+In this lesson, you reviewed how to compute the variance of variables as a measure of deviation from the mean.
 Next, you learned how this measure can be used to first calculate covariance, and the correlation to analyze how two variables change together.
-You learned the formulas for calculating these measures and you were provided with mathematical proofs of these formulas.
+You learned the formulas for calculating these measures and how they can be applied to real-world situations.